-Presentation and facilitation: Starting with Week 3, students will kick off our collective discussion by sharing insights and questions from their Reading Responses for that week's assigned readings.
-Groups should plan to collectively spend no more than 15 minutes talking, raising questions for class discussion, and 30 minutes facilitating a class discussion, moderating fruitful discussion among your classmates.
-Creative visuals and participatory learning methods are encouraged (e.g. this could be large group or small group conversations, world cafe, chalk talks, or other movement or arts-based approaches).
+Presentation and facilitation: Beginning with week 3, students will kick off our collective discussion by sharing insights and questions from their Reading Responses for that week's assigned readings.
+Groups should plan to collectively spend no more than 15 minutes talking, raising questions for class discussion, and 30-45 minutes facilitating a fruitful discussion among your classmates.
+Creative visuals and participatory learning methods are encouraged (e.g. this could be large group or small group conversations, world cafe, chalk talks, or arts-based approaches).
+Each group should collaboratively make an outline of their presentation, including discussion questions and schedule a time to meet with me the week before to go over your outline.
+This could be during my student hours or at the end of class the week prior.